 |

-is the best likeness ever made of Gen. Marion.
+is the best likeness ever of Gen. Marion.

 History Encampment